 The event on May 16 took six hours and the wastewater treatment plant staff were assisted by the Newberry Fire Department and a pumper truck service Watkins stated that a report was sent to EGLE (formerly DEQ) and according to the contact from EGLE, there will be no fine.

-Other items discussed that evening included a discussion on the new maintenance building, an update on the audit and reports from village officers and management.
+Other items discussed that evening included a discussion on the new maintenance building, an update on the audit done by outsourced accounting and auditing services and reports from village officers and management.

 Other news included a pending arbitration with former village manager Jennifer-James Mesloh is taking place.
 A mediation team was selected and approved by the board.
 The team included trustee Jeff Puckett, with Kip Cameron as an alternate, and interim Village Manager Allison Watkins.